NFT — Norfolk Time

 When does NFT change?

-Does NFT have a daylight saving counterpart?
+Does NFT observe daylight saving time?